meta103/Gravity-Runner/README.md

 Move the player from bottom to top and vice versa with the space bar key.

-Establish the collision.
+Establish the front, bottom and top collision.

-Game ends when a collition is detected.
+Game ends when a front collition is detected.

 ## Backlog
 ### Game music
-TBC
+Done
 ### High score screen
 TBC
 ### Levels
-When a new level is reached, the velocity shall increase
+When a new level is reached, the quantity of rockets will increase by 1.
 ### Theme
-TBC (Inspired from Mario Bros?
-Minecraft? none?)
+Space.
 ### Bonus
 Additional life, points, new skills, multiplayer, etc